PIMCO Access Income Fund (PAXS) To Go Ex-Dividend on December 8th

-PIMCO Access Income Fund (NYSE:PAXS – Get Free Report) announced a monthly dividend on Friday, December 1st, investing.com reports.
-Stockholders of record on Monday, December 11th will be given a dividend of 0.1494 per share on Tuesday, January 2nd.
-This represents a $1.79 dividend on an annualized basis and a dividend yield of 12.43%.
+PIMCO Access Income Fund (NYSE:PAXS – Get Free Report) declared a monthly dividend on Friday, December 1st, investing.com reports.
+Shareholders of record on Monday, December 11th will be given a dividend of 0.1494 per share on Tuesday, January 2nd.
+This represents a $1.79 dividend on an annualized basis and a yield of 12.42%.
 The ex-dividend date of this dividend is Friday, December 8th.

 PIMCO Access Income Fund Price Performance